 The subfund may hold other investments listed in the prospectus and cash and cash equivalents.

-The manager has the option to use derivatives very moderately.
+The manager has the option of very moderate use of derivatives.

 The minimum proportion of investments used to attain the environmental or social characteristics promoted by the subfund is 70%.
 The remaining 30% of investments is detailed in the section "Investments included in category #2 'Other'" below.